-The Allard Prize for International Integration calls applications for Allard Prize Photography Competition 2020.
+The Allard Prize for International Integration calls for applications for Allard Prize Photography Competition 2021.
 The bi-annual Allard Prize Photography Competition, which recognizes photographic excellence reflecting the ideals of the Allard Prize, is adjudicated by the Allard Prize Committee and Maxe Fisher, Associate Professor, Faculty of Design + Dynamic Media, Emily Carr University of Art + Design.

 The Allard Prize encourages photographers to submit entries year-round.
 Entries should reflect themes of courage and leadership in combating corruption, especially through promoting transparency, accountability, the rule of law, and of human rights and/or anti-corruption generally.
 The Allard Prize also particularly welcome entries that depict corruption and human rights violations in the developed world.

 Each winning photograph will receive a cash prize of CAD $1,000.
 In addition to that, the winning entries will be featured on the Allard Prize website, with a brief description and the photographer’s name, for six months.

 The Competition is only open to individuals who are or above the age of majority in their country of residence at the time of entry (“Entrants”).
 Members of the Allard Prize Photography Competition Jury, the Allard Prize Committee and the Allard Prize Advisory Board are not eligible to participate during their terms as Jury, Committee or Advisory Board members and for one year following the end of their terms.

 Photographs that violate or infringe upon another person’s copyright are not eligible.
 Entrants may submit up to a maximum of four photographs in each cycle of the Competition.
 Submission of more than four photographs may disqualify the whole entry of the candidate.